Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

 We remark that the approximate solutions $u^{(r)}$ are defined, a priori, on $\Lambda_r$, but as $C^1$ {\it functions} they can be extended to $(-1, 1)^b\times (-K, K)^b$, using a standard extension argument, cf. sect.
-10, (10.33-10.37) in \cite{B3}, thus verifying (Hi-iii) and the first two conditions in (5.13).
+10, (10.33-10.37) in \cite{B3}, thus verifying (Hi-iii) (and hence (5.8)).
 This is also why the amplitude-frequency map $a\mapsto \omega(a)$ is a diffeomorphism on $(-\delta, \delta)^b$ in the Theorem.

 {\it Proof of the Theorem}